ng-Classic/ng-classic/aio/content/guide/ngmodule-faq.md

 When the router lazy loads a module, it creates a child injector and registers the `UserService` provider with that child injector.
 The child injector is *not* the root injector.

-When Angular creates a lazy component for that module and injects `UserService`, it finds a `UserService` provider in the lazy module's *child injector* and creates a *new* instance of the `UserService`.
+When Angular Classiccreates a lazy component for that module and injects `UserService`, it finds a `UserService` provider in the lazy module's *child injector* and creates a *new* instance of the `UserService`.
-This is an entirely different `UserService` instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.
+This is an entirely different `UserService` instance than the app-wide singleton version that Angular Classicinjected in one of the eagerly loaded components.

 This scenario causes your application to create a new instance every time, instead of using the singleton.